 Document all uses of unsafe code with in-place comments and provide evidence that all such uses function safely.

-Consider using Java’s input stream filter capability for deserialization of external data.
+Avoid deserialization if possible, and otherwise use Java’s input stream filter capability for deserialization of external data.

 6.54 Obscure language features [BRS]